6Abyss/ps-mdt/README.md

 ![](https://i.imgur.com/WVEDLnJ.png)

 - **My dispatch calls are not being populated?** - You have not started the dispatch resource before the mdt or renamed the dispatch resource name and not made the necessary changes in mdt to reflect that.

-## EchoRP MDT QBCore Edit (WIP)

-EchoRP MDT Released by Flawws#9999 from Echo RP rewritten and restructured for QBCore.
-This is no longer a fork so we are able to open issues on this repo.

 # DMCA Protection Certificate
 ![image](https://user-images.githubusercontent.com/82112471/183939077-c714b08b-77cc-49c6-a94a-3064856d90b9.png)